eclipse-daanse/org.eclipse.daanse.jdbc.datasource/README.md

-# org.eclipse.daanse.jdbc.datasource.metatype.h2
+# org.eclipse.daanse.jdbc.datasource
-Repository for the datasoure metatype support for h2
+Repository for the datasoucre support